areding/6420-pymc/_sources/unit1/Unit1-software.md

 If you want to learn a more stable tool with excellent documentation, try [Stan](https://mc-stan.org/).
 One of the other TAs is working on creating course examples in Stan now, and I'll link to his repository when they are ready.

-If you're really adventurous, maybe try [Turing.jl](https://github.com/TuringLang/Turing.jl).
-If you're one of those people who needs to try the absolute latest thing and you want to go into completely uncharted territory for this class, try [AeMCMC](https://github.com/aesara-devs/aemcmc), [NumPyro](https://github.com/pyro-ppl/numpyro), [Oryx](https://github.com/jax-ml/oryx), [Tensorflow Probability](https://www.tensorflow.org/probability), or go find something I've never heard of!
+If you're really adventurous and want to learn Julia, maybe try [Turing.jl](https://github.com/TuringLang/Turing.jl).
+If you love trying the absolute latest thing and you want to go into completely uncharted territory for this class, you could look at [AeMCMC](https://github.com/aesara-devs/aemcmc), [Blackjax](https://blackjax-devs.github.io/blackjax/examples/quickstart.html#), [NumPyro](https://github.com/pyro-ppl/numpyro), [Oryx](https://github.com/jax-ml/oryx), [Tensorflow Probability](https://www.tensorflow.org/probability), [Distrax](https://github.com/deepmind/distrax), or go find something I've never heard of (and tell me about it)!

 If you redo any of the course examples in a new language I would love to hear about it.
 Even better, if you host your examples somewhere, let me know and I'll add a link here.